ROCm/ROCgdb/README-ROCM.md

 commercially available GPU architectures supported by the AMD Debugger API which is included with the ROCm release as the ROCdbgapi library.

-All standard GDB commands can be used for both CPU and GPU code debugging.
-In particular:
+Standard GDB commands can be used for both CPU and GPU code debugging.
+For more information about ROCgdb, please refer to the *ROCgdb User Manual* which is installed as both texinfo files and as a single PDF file in ``/opt/rocm/doc``.

-- The ``info threads`` command lists both CPU threads and GPU waves.
-- The ``info sharedlibrary`` command lists both loaded CPU and GPU code objects.
-- The new ``info agents`` command lists the heterogenous agents once the program has started.

-The ``_wave_id`` convenience variable can be used when the focused thread is a GPU wave.
-It returns a string with the following format ``x,y,z/w`` where `x`, ``y``, and ``z`` are the grid position of the wave's work-group in the dispatch, and ``w`` is the wave's number within the work-group.
+In particular, refer to the *Debugging Heterogeneous Programs* chapter for general information, and the *AMD GPU* subsection of the *Architectures* section in the *Configuration-Specific Information* chapter.
+The *AMD GPU* subsection also provides the list of features not currently implemented, and known current restrictions.

-For more information about ROCm and ROCgdb, please refer to the Release Notes which includes current restrictions:
+For more information about ROCm, please refer to:

 - https://github.com/RadeonOpenCompute/ROCm